 What Makes Chrome Browser Special

-- Security: Blocks phishing and malware, supports DoH encryption.
+- Security: Blocks phishing and malware, supports DoH encryption, and AI-based Safe Browsing.

-- Cross-Platform: Syncs across Linux, Windows, macOS, and mobile.
+- Cross-Platform: Syncs across Linux, Windows, macOS, and mobile devices.

 Chrome Browser Screenshots